Yanceyville, North Carolina: Other cultural attractions

 Located in Yanceyville, the Caswell County Civic Center has a full-size professionally equipped stage, a 912-seat auditorium, meeting and banquet facilities for up to 500, a lobby art gallery, and accessories for concerts, theatre, and social functions.
-Events are also held at the Yanceyville Pavilion and the Fulton-Walton Fellowship Center.
+Events are also held at the Fulton-Walton Fellowship Center and the Yanceyville Town Pavilion.

+First Friday is a free monthly concert series at the Yanceyville Town Pavilion, held on the first Fridays from May through October at 7 p.m., featuring regional bands, a showcase of classic vehicles, children’s activities, and food for purchase.

 Additional points of interest and amenities include: